Richmond American Announces Mo - GuruFocus.com

 PR Newswire

-MURFREESBORO, Tenn., June 12, 2023 /PRNewswire/ -- Richmond American Homes of Tennessee, Inc., a subsidiary of M.D.C.
-Holdings, Inc. (NYSE: MDC), is pleased to announce the grand opening of the new, fully-furnished Hopewell model home at South Haven (RichmondAmerican.com/SouthHaven) in Murfreesboro.
-This exceptional community boasts an inspired array of ranch and two-story floor plans, each offering the in-demand features today's homebuyers are seeking.
+SARATOGA SPRINGS, Utah, June 14, 2023 /PRNewswire/ -- Richmond American Homes of Utah, Inc., a subsidiary of M.D.C.
+Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of the new, fully-furnished Yorktown model home at Heron Hills (RichmondAmerican.com/HeronHills) in Saratoga Springs.
+This impressive community showcases a stunning array of ranch and two-story floor plans, each offering the in-demand features today's homebuyers are seeking.

-Prospective homebuyers and area agents are encouraged to tour the new two-story Hopewell model from 10 a.m. to 6 p.m. on Saturday, June 17.
+Prospective homebuyers and area agents are encouraged to tour the two-story Yorktown model at Heron Hills from 11 a.m. to 1 p.m. on Saturday, June 17.
 Complimentary refreshments will be provided.

+Attendees are also invited to visit Canton Ridge and Springs Village at Wander, two exceptional communities located just a few minutes away.

+Those who choose to build a new home from the ground up at Heron Hills will have the opportunity to work with professional design consultants to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!

-South Haven is located at 1101 Appian Way in Murfreesboro.
-Call 615.270.7070 or visit RichmondAmerican.com for more information.
+The Yorktown model home is located at 3243 S. Blue Heron Drive in Saratoga Springs.
+Call 801.545.3429 or visit RichmondAmerican.com for more information.

 About M.D.C.
 Holdings, Inc.